OSI Reference Model

 7. Application layer

-Prior to the introduction of Open System Interconnection (OSI) Reference Model, each vendor has their own manufacturing standards.
-It forced the user to stuck with a single vendor for all his/her networking needs because devices from different vendors were not compatible.
-To overcome this issue International Organization for Standardization (ISO) introduced the seven-layer OSI architecture.
-OSI Reference Model tells how to connect two layers in networks and helped vendors to make products in universal standards.
+It forced the user to stick with a single vendor for all his networking needs because devices from different vendors were incompatible.
+The International Organization for Standardization (ISO) introduced the seven-layer OSI architecture to overcome it.

-Benefits of OSI Reference Model
+Benefits of the OSI Reference Model

-3. Helps vendors to follow a modular design
+3. Helps vendors to follow a modular design.